2021 Festival Dates

 Parking around Columbus Scioto Mile is PLENTIFUL!
 There are numerous parking structures, metered spaces on surrounding city streets and surface lots on both the east and west side of the river.

-You can reserve a spot from this page at five of our recommended garages.
+You can reserve a spot at five of our recommended garages.

 - Peninsula Garage, 50 Belle (less than one block)